finite-galaxy/finite-galaxy/readme.md

 # finite-galaxy
-A derivative of https://github.com/endless-sky/endless-sky, a space exploration, trading, and combat game created by Michael Zahniser.
+A derivative of https://github.com/endless-sky/endless-sky, a free and open source space exploration, trading, and combat game created by Michael Zahniser.